Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > This room contains a fort made out of piled bits of shattered furniture and torn draperies.
 From within the fort, you hear a mischievous cackle.
 ^507

-Two [[/5.
-Mechanics/Bestiary/Humanoid/Mongrelfolk (COS).md|mongrelfolk]] live in the "fort" but refuse to come out unless baited with food.
+Two [[5.
+Mechanics\Bestiary\Humanoid\Mongrelfolk (COS).md|mongrelfolk]] live in the "fort" but refuse to come out unless baited with food.
 While hidden under the wreckage, they have three-quarters cover.

 ### S16.
 Wine Cellar